LGardiner/Genetic-Algorithm/README.md

 N-Queens problem solved via an evolution emulating algorithm.
 The idea is to place a queen (like a chess queen) on a board in every single column and row so that none of them are in a position to attack one another (no diagonal, horizontal or verticle collisions).
-This algorithm may find any solution (or all if run many times) due to its somewhat random, artificial intelligent nature.
+This algorithm may find any solution (or all if run many times) due to its somewhat random, artificially intelligent nature.

 If you would like to run this, compile the java appropriately and run the GeneticAlgorithm class.
 The output is formated in a row number for each column.